Guaschman/ContinuousIntegration/README.md

-# Continuous Integration test test test
+# Continuous Integration test test test test
 This project is a continuous integration (CI) server integrated with Github and Firebase.
 At the moment, it is able to test and build small projects.

 # Running